 2 birds…1 stone.

 About kemanuelMedicare and Medicaid Regulatory Compliance Litigator

-Posted on October 11, 2013, in Administrative Law Judge, Administrative Remedies, Appeal Deadlines, Behavioral health, Burden of Proof, Denials of Claims, Denials of Medicaid Services, DHHS, Division of Medical Assistance, Expedited Appeal, Health Care Providers and Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Maintenance of Service, MCO, Medicaid, Medicaid Appeals, Medicaid Recipient Appeals, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medical Necessity, Mental Health, Mental Health Problems, Mental Illness, NC, NCGS 108D, North Carolina, OAH, Office of Administrative Hearings, Plan of Care, Prior Authorization, Reconsideration Reviews and tagged Administrative Law Judge, Behavioral health, DHHS, Division of Medical Assistance, DMA, Expedited Appeal, Health care, Health care provider, Maintenance of Service, Managed care, Managed Care Organizations, McCrory, MCO, Medicaid, Medicaid Recipient Appeals, Medicaid Recipient terminations, Medicaid recipients, Medicaid Reimbursments, Medicaid Services, Mental disorder, Mental health, NC Medicaid, NCGS 108D, North Carolina, Pat McCrory, Prior Authorization, reductions and denials.
+Posted on October 11, 2013, in Administrative Law Judge, Administrative Remedies, Appeal Deadlines, Behavioral health, Burden of Proof, Denials of Claims, Denials of Medicaid Services, Division of Medical Assistance, Expedited Appeal, Health Care Providers and Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Maintenance of Service, MCO, Medicaid, Medicaid Appeals, Medicaid Recipient Appeals, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medical Necessity, Mental Health, Mental Health Problems, Mental Illness, NC, NC DHHS, NCGS 108D, North Carolina, OAH, Office of Administrative Hearings, Plan of Care, Prior Authorization, Reconsideration Reviews and tagged Administrative Law Judge, Behavioral health, Division of Medical Assistance, DMA, Expedited Appeal, Health care, Health care provider, Maintenance of Service, Managed care, Managed Care Organizations, McCrory, MCO, Medicaid, Medicaid Recipient Appeals, Medicaid Recipient terminations, Medicaid recipients, Medicaid Reimbursments, Medicaid Services, Mental disorder, Mental health, NC DHHS, NC Medicaid, NCGS 108D, North Carolina, Pat McCrory, Prior Authorization, reductions and denials.
 Bookmark the permalink.
 1 Comment.